Opentrons/Protocols/protocols/pcr_prep_part_2/README.md

 Slot 2: Empty PCR plate
 Slot 3: 12-channel reservoir with master mix solution in well A1

+Please reference our [Application Note](https://opentrons-protocol-library-website.s3.amazonaws.com/Technical+Notes/Thermocycler+PCR+Application+Note.pdf) for more information about the expected output of this protocol.

 ---

 If you have any questions about this protocol, please contact protocols@opentrons.com.